shin3tky/detect_meteors/PLUGIN_AUTHOR_GUIDE.md

     ) -> bool:
         """Save a meteor candidate file.

-        This method should NOT raise exceptions - return False on failure.
+        NOTE: This is a secondary (non-critical) handler example.
+        It returns False on failure instead of raising exceptions.
+        For primary handlers like FileOutputHandler, raise MeteorWriteError instead.

         Args:
             source_path: Path to source RAW file.